The Reading Detective® series is available in book or software versions with some distinct differences between the two.

 B1 (Grades 7-8) is arranged in the same fashion as book A1 with three sections: fiction passages from well-known literature, other fictional short stories, and non-fiction articles.
 A few of the lessons include work with data analysis.

 Rx is written for remedial students in grades 6 through 12.
 This workbook is written at a fourth to sixth grade reading level, but the content is for older students.
-Like the Beginning book, it has 11 units with instructions at the beginning of each unit.
+Like Beginning, it has 11 units with instructions at the beginning of each unit.
 Unit topics are: main idea and supporting details, conclusions and inferences, story elements, literary devices, theme, vocabulary (from context), figurative language, cause and effect, prediction, fact and opinion, and mixed skills.

 Permission is given to photocopy the lessons for use in one family or one classroom.
 Pre-tests and post-tests are included in each book as well as complete answer keys with suggested explanations for pertinent questions.
 Aside from instruction, pre-tests, and post-tests, there are about 50 lessons per book, and each lesson should be completed in one day.
 If you use the optional essay assignments that appear only in book A1, those will take additional time.